FuryFridge/VERO-Digital-Solutions/README.md

 Write a python script that connects to a remote API, downloads a certain set of resources, merges them with local resources, and converts them to a formatted excel file.
 In particular, the script should:

-- Take an input parameter `-k/--keys` that can receive an arbitrary amount of string arguments
-- Take an input parameter `-c/--colored` that receives a boolean flag and defaults to `True`
 - Request the resources located at `https://api.baubuddy.de/dev/index.php/v1/vehicles/select/active`
-- Additionally, read and parse the locally provided [vehicles.csv](vehicles.csv)
-- Store both of them in an appropriate data structure and make sure the result is distinct

 - Filter out any resources that do not have a value set for `hu` field
 - For each `labelId` in the vehicle's JSON array `labelIds` resolve its `colorCode` using `https://api.baubuddy.de/dev/index.php/v1/labels/{labelId}`
 - Generate an `.xlsx` file that contains all resources and make sure that: